-• Movies rated 'G' are to only be played on special occasion's day's i.e children's week, pyjama day.
+- Movies rated 'G' are to only be played on special occasion's day's i.e children's week, pyjama day.
 (They are not to be used at the end of the day for entertainment).
-All families will be informed either prior or on the day of these special events.
+All families will be informed either prior or on the day of these special events. - TCC has a deep and sound commitment to the Child Safe Standards.
+Please refer to these policies inregards to our practice of respecting TCC's Technology and not using it is a platform to communicate with families or the Community outside of TCC.